-A prosecutor has to prove three things in order to successfully convict a person under this statute.
-These are:
+A prosecutor has to prove three things in order to successfully convict you under this statute.

-- the defendant owned, possessed, or had in his/her custody any ammunition,
+- you owned, possessed, or had in your custody any ammunition,

-- the defendant knew that he/she owned, possessed, or had custody of the ammunition,1 and
+- you knew that you owned, possessed, or had custody of the ammunition,1 and

-- the accused was prohibited from owning or possessing the ammunition based on a prior conviction (criminal conviction) or a mental illness.2
+- you were prohibited from owning or possessing the ammunition based on a prior conviction (criminal conviction) or a mental illness.2

 Further, for purposes of this statute, it does not matter what type of gun the ammunition is used for.
 The statute applies to all ammunition.
 For example, it is not limited to ammunition used for: